 - To reduce emissions and improve the efficiency of our transport activities, Coates Hire implemented a new Transport Management System.
 This technology allows us to better plan and utilise our fleet, working more efficiently and sustainably.

 Reducing emissions and promoting better environmental practices

-- Our Silver Service Maintenance Program helps us to regularly and effectively service our fleet of over 1 million hire assets, enhancing the performance of our equipment and reducing emissions.
+- Our Silver Service Maintenance Program helps us to regularly and effectively service our fleet, enhancing the performance of our equipment and reducing emissions.

 - We are focused on delivering sustainable site accommodation solutions, with many of our major clients starting to build this requirement into their tenders.
 Coates Hire is part of an industry working group in NSW exploring industry-wide sustainability standards to improve temporary site accommodation.

 - Coates Hire is also partnering with Monash University on the production of high grade, lightweight steel – one of many ways we partner with industry to help our clients achieve safer, more sustainable and affordable solutions.

 There are many opportunities to improve sustainability performance of the construction industry.
 If we look around the world for inspiration, studies into Norway

 ’s construction sectors found considerable emission reductions can be achieved by:

 - Increasing the share of renewable energy in powering construction.

 - Improving the maintenance of machinery and other construction equipment.